mochajs/mocha-examples/packages/third-party-reporter/README.md

 It is a very similar setup for [third party UI's](https://github.com/mochajs/mocha/wiki/Third-party-UIs).

-For more details, see [Tutorial: Create a Custom Reporter](https://mochajs.org/api/tutorial-custom-reporter).
+For more details, including a list of which argument types go with which runner event, see [Tutorial: Create a Custom Reporter](https://mochajs.org/api/tutorial-custom-reporter).

 ## Commands